2ftg/LimeSDR-USB/README.md

-# LimeSDR
+# FTG Fork of LimeSDR

 ![LimeSDR board](/images/LimeSDR_722w.jpg)

-This is the OH2FTG Fork of the official LimeSDR repository.
+* **This is the OH2FTG Fork of the official LimeSDR repository.** *
-This means that anything here might be modified in some weird way and not be compatible with official LimeSDR/MyriadRF stuff.
+* This means that anything here might be modified in some weird way and not be compatible with official LimeSDR/MyriadRF stuff. *

 The [LimeSDR](https://myriadrf.org/projects/limesdr/) board provides a hardware platform for developing and prototyping high-performance and logic-intensive digital and RF designs using Altera’s Cyclone IV FPGA and Lime Microsystems transceiver.